-Level 2 Award for Working as a Security Officer in the Private Security Industry (QCF)
+Level 2 Award for Security Officers in the Private Security Industry

 As a result of the Private Security Industry Authority Act 2001, a Security Officer licence is required when security guarding activities – manned security or physical security – are carried out to monitor the activities of a member of the public or private place; or to identify a particular person.

 As of January 2015, the course title, training contents, delivery and Guided Learning Hours (GLH) and Contact time for the SIA licence-linked qualifications, including Working as a Security Officer, have changed.